risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 Currently, RisingWave supports the `ALTER TABLE` command with the following operations, and we plan to add support for additional DDL operations in future releases.

-- `ADD COLUMN [DEFAULT expr]`: Allows you to add a new column to an existing table, only constant value expressions is supported for the default value.
+- `ADD COLUMN [DEFAULT expr]`: Allows you to add a new column to an existing table.
+Only constant value expressions are supported for the default value.

 - `DROP COLUMN`: Allows you to remove an existing column from a table.